Thermal vs night vision rifle scopes

 The earlier night vision technology, however, was unrefined and more delicate because it relied on intensifier tubes, which are physical components, to amplify the ambient light surrounding an object to make it visible in the dark.

-To date, night vision rifle scopes have gone through different levels of advancements and we now even have cheaper versions that use digital technology that makes use of a CMOS sensor to electronically enhance images in the dark.
+To date, night vision rifle scopes have gone through different levels of advancements, and we now even have cheaper versions that use digital technology that makes use of a CMOS sensor to electronically enhance images in the dark.

 Thermal Rifle Scope

 This technology emerged in the late 20th century to be used by both the military and in industrial applications.
-The thermal scope doesn’t amplify the lighting surrounding an object, like night vision, but rather detects the infrared radiation emitted by the particular object.

-Yes, every object out there emits infrared radiation even a block of ice.
-The difference is that different objects emit different levels of radiation and the different levels are depicted using different colors on the thermal image.
+Yes, every object out there emits infrared radiation, even a block of ice.
+The difference is that different objects emit different levels of radiation, and the different levels are represented using different colors in what is known as a thermogram.

 Differences Between Night Vision Vs Thermal Rifle Scope